Rikko1204/TowerDefenseBasics/README.md

 * Infinite Waves
 * Restart Option

 ## Unintended bugs
-1. Game Starts immediately upon opening the App
-1. Main Menu Button is not implemented yet
+1. Cannons don't cost anything.
+1. Player's stats panel will stick through the main menu screen

 ## Download

 If on android, simply download the apk in Download Apk folder If on computer, download BlueStacks or any emulator and open the apk

+## Recent fixes
+- Main Menu now correctly loads the game and reloads the game after quitting to Main menu